|

 End in the two decades between VE Day and the birth of Swinging

-London, was published by Corgi in August 2009.
+London, which was published by Corgi in August 2009.

 |